EbrahimBonger/Predator-Prey-Simulation/Extra feature description.md

 The added extra features to the species mimic their natural evolutionary inclination in the real world animal kingdom.
-In short word, the pay and predator have to have an evolutionary trait specific to their survival need.
+In short word, the pray and predator have to have an evolutionary trait specific to their survival need.
 In consideration of demonstrating the real-world scenario in this respect, I have implemented the following functionalities in the simulation.

 The pray has been featured with multiple case scenarios to avoid the possible predator attack.
 The pray analyzes the proximity